eduvpn/documentation/HA.md

 for is a "Multi Node" setup.
 This is documented [here](MULTI_NODE.md).

 You can add as many nodes as you want to a single Portal.
-Of course, this can be combined with making the Portal "HA" as explained in the next section.
+Of course, this can also be combined with making the Portal "HA" as explained in the next section. **do one first**

 For example, the diagram below shows 3 systems, where there are two "Nodes" and one Portal: